-ISOquick insulated raft system is an interlocking polystyrene block system that provides the formwork for the concrete pour.
-The drawbacks to this system are a) Building Control officers may need a little convincing! b) it is labour intensive – not the laying of the blocks but the preparation of the ground below.
-You really want to get it absolutely level.
+ISOquick.
+An insulated raft system that is an interlocking polystyrene block system that provides the formwork for the concrete pour.
+The drawbacks to this system are a) Building Control officers may need a little convincing! b) your ground conditions may not be suitable and c) it is labour intensive – not the laying of the blocks but the preparation of the ground below – you really want to get it absolutely level.
 Remember you have to get you services into the correct places at this stage.

 Logix Blocks.
+Insulate Concrete Formwork aka.
+ICF.
 Why aren’t all houses built using this method?
 It is quick simple and unlike laying bricks it can be done in the rain.
-It may appear to be ore expensive when you look at the material cost compared to bricks and blocks but once you add in cement, sand and insulation.
+It may appear to be more expensive when you look at the material cost compared to bricks and blocks but once you add in cement, sand and insulation there maybe little difference – it depends on the face bricks you choose.
 Once you add the cost of bricklayers you are easily getting to the same price.
 Also there is no way you can “forget” to fit all the insulation to a cavity wall or have cold spots where the insulation has been carelessly fitted.
-Logix XRV6-8 blocks with plasterboard direct to the inside and k-rend on the outside gave a u-value of 0.11
+The Logix XRV6-8 blocks we chose with plasterboard direct to the inside and k-rend on the outside gave a u-value of 0.11

-Green Building Store Performance windows.
-I’ve been using them whenever the occasion arises.
-My way of mounting the windows is to build a 12.5 mm plywood box around the window so I can hang the window out into the insulation line which is where you want the windows to be to avoid thermal bridging.
+Green Building Store Performance windows and doors.
+I’ve been using these whenever the occasion arises for several years.
+Good helpful service and knowledgeable.
+My way of mounting the windows is to build a 12.5 mm plywood lining around the window so I can hang the window out into the insulation line which is where you want the windows to be to avoid thermal bridging.

 Minera Roof Trusses.
 Local and prompt in their delivery – what more can you ask for?
 They came and measured the building and advised on truss configuration delivered them on the day asked for.